yshneyderman/326Project/team/Bruce.md

 I'm very interested in learning about and working on projects related to sustainability, data engineering, anthropology, and artificial intelligence.

-I have experience programming with Java, C, Python, C++, and Javascript.
+I have experience programming with Java, C, Python, C++, Javascript, and more.

-In my free time I like making and listening to music, reading, playing volleyball, board, and card games, and watching movies.
+In my free time I like making and listening to music, reading, playing volleyball, board, card, and video games, and watching movies.